Justify (horse): Pedigree

 Justify is linebred 3 x 5 x 5 to Mr. Prospector, meaning this sire appears once in the third generation of the pedigree and twice in the fifth-generation as the sire of full sisters Yarn and Preach.
-Justify also line bred on Northern Dancer through Storm Cat, Yarn, Nijinsky, Deputy Minister, Preach, and Baldski.
+Justify is also line bred on Northern Dancer through Storm Cat, Yarn, Nijinsky, Deputy Minister, Preach, and Baldski.
 Further back, Justify's pedigree contains multiple line breedings on some of the greatest sires of the twentieth century, including Native Dancer, Nearco, and Man o' War.

 Justify's pedigree includes several Triple Crown winners.
 He is a fifth generation descendant of Seattle Slew through A.P.
 Indy; a sixth generation descendant of Secretariat through both Storm Cat and A.P.
 Indy; descends from Count Fleet through Mr. Prospector and Primal Force, and has multiple crosses to War Admiral through Ogygian's daughter Myth, Personable Lady, and A.P.
 Indy.
 Even farther back in his pedigree are Omaha and Gallant Fox.
 Nijinsky, who appears several times in Justify's pedigree, won the English Triple Crown in 1970.